Food

 - Composting is useful in all gardens.
 Only in the very smallest gardens will it be difficult to find space for a compost heap and material to fill it.
 Owners of such small plots could consider worm composting instead.
 The RHS is a great place to start thinking about composting.

-- HOT BIN TRIALS: Here at Horsham District Council we are trialling a Hot Bin with some of our residents to help transform unwanted food waste into rich compost.
+- HOT BIN TRIALS: Here at Horsham District Council we trialled a Hot Bin with some of our residents to help transform unwanted food waste into rich compost.
+We gave seven Horsham District families a Hot Bin and a food waste caddy each for the kitchen.
+The families weighed the food waste they put into the Hot Bin and provide feedback each month.
+Find out how they got on.

 A Hot Bin can take anything from cooked food waste (including bones) to peelings and turn it into rich compost in 30 – 90 days by heating the waste up to 60°C. The result is a nutrient-rich compost for your garden for minimal effort and reduced food waste in your rubbish bin.